Teranur/Dataquest_manchester_property/README.md

 ## Background
 This challenge focuses on residential and non-residential property sale prices (Prices Paid) within Greater Manchester, UK.
-The dataset is a modified, falsified version of the UK Prices Paid data and includes falsified risk information.
+The dataset is a modified, falsified version of the UK Prices Paid data.
 Do not use it for real-world decisions or analysis.

 Scope and timeframe:
 - Geographic focus: Greater Manchester only.